 The Development Alternative is a group of organisations trying to change what it means to do development.

 We want to help shift power to communities and young people so that they can hold development actors to account, and lead the design of solutions to problems they identify.

-We have spent time co-designing how we can achieve this vision in practice by working with communities, young people and youth civil society organisations, and we continue to work together to adapt and evolve our ideas.
+We have spent time co-designing how we can achieve this vision in practice by working with communities, young people and youth civil society organisations.

 So far our volunteers have worked with 308 community members to monitor and improve 18 projects worth £97 million.